 Please click here to get more details about Tongji’s College of Design & Innovation, its various research labs, as well as its various academic and partnership programs.

-Yenwei Zheng from IBM’s Service design and research shared how design thinking and digital transformation is being extended into client engagement through various service engagements of IBM.
+Yenwei Zheng from IBM’s Service design and research shared how design thinking and digital transformation are being extended into client engagement through various service engagements of IBM.

 Yenwei shared two examples to highlight this digital transformation: